Inferior Five: Post-Crisis

+Following Crisis on Infinite Earths, where the Five were seen in background cameos such as Ambush Bug #3 where Merryman breaks the fourth wall and becomes an apologist for the team's existence (Ambush Bug plays loose with any sort of continuity but that's knowing he's in a comic book one of his superpowers and it occasionally affects those around him).
+In Ambush Bug Year None #3, Bug and Dumb Bunny get married during a blackout in Las Vegas which both immediately regret and Dumb Bunny ends up leaving him.

-Following Crisis on Infinite Earths, where the Five were seen in background cameos, the team's sole "continuity" appearance as a team was in the 1991 Angel and the Ape miniseries, where it was revealed that Angel and Dumb Bunny are half-sisters.
+The team's sole continuity appearance as a team was in the 1991 Angel and the Ape miniseries, where it was revealed that Angel and Dumb Bunny are half-sisters.
 Members of the Justice League of America had cameos in the series, indicating that the Inferior Five now existed on the Post-Crisis Earth.

 The Inferior Five appear in issue #17 of the Batman: The Brave and the Bold comics.
 The Inferior Five team up with the Legion of Substitute Heroes in The Brave and The Bold #35 and with Bat-Mite in Bat-Mite #5 (Dec.
 2015).

 Steve Gerber proposed a Vertigo version of the Inferior Five as a send-up of the "dark 'n' gritty" comics of the period, but this was rejected.
 Gerber later claimed that DC refused to publish anything with the title on the grounds that it would make them look "inferior" for publishing it.